OathPros/COMP3/source/patterns/feedback/notifications.rst

 .. image:: /img/screenshots/notification.png

 Notifications are used to inform users about events that they will be interested in.
 Examples include:
+Notifications are used to inform users about events that are relevant to them.
+Examples include:

 * when a download or other long-running operation has finished
 * when new content is available